Affiliate links on Android Authority may earn us a commission. Learn more.

 Update, April 2022: This Beats Powerbeats Pro review was updated to include standardized microphone demos, address adding Find My support in an update, and include the Beats Fit Pro and Sennheiser CX Plus True Wireless as alternatives.

 What are the Beats Powerbeats Pro like?

 These are how true wireless earbuds should have been designed from the start.
 The unobtrusive ear hooks take the pressure off the ear canal for a more balanced, stable fit.
-Additionally, the dedicated nozzles make these sound infinitely better than the AirPods.
+Additionally, the dedicated nozzles make these sound infinitely better than the AirPods (3rd generation).

 Battery life is impeccable: these provide just under 11 hours of playback on a single charge.

-Controls are a bit different than the AirPods as the Powerbeats Pro have tactile volume rockers for each earbud, while holding the “b” symbol lets you deny incoming calls.
-These also benefit from the new H1 chip, so hands-free Siri access is enabled.
+Controls are a bit different than the AirPods as the Powerbeats Pro have tactile volume rockers for each earbud while holding the “b” symbol lets you deny incoming calls.
+These also benefit from Apple’s H1 chip, so hands-free Siri access is enabled.

 Although the Powerbeats Pro aren’t waterproof, they are IPX4-certified.
 You can’t submerge them, but they should withstand any terrestrial workouts.
 If you’re an iPhone-using athlete, these are the best workout earbuds you can get.
-The fit is more stable than the Jabra Elite 65T and integrated volume controls can’t be found on Jabra’s earbuds.
-That said, if you prioritize durability and value, the Elite 65T earbuds are the smarter pick.
+The fit is stable and integrated volume controls can’t be found on some competitors’ earbuds.
+That said, if you prioritize durability and value, there are better buys out there.

 How do the Powerbeats Pro sound?